 It is a legal requirement that everyone being sued in court get notice of the suit.
 The case may be dismissed if the serving of process cannot be shown.
 The service of process is regulated by Colorado law, similar to that of other states.

 The law of Colorado permits the service of process to be made in person, meaning that the summons and lawsuit may be handed to the defendant directly.
 Suppose the individual to be served is over 18.
-In that case, the process may be served in person, sent to his designated agent, left with a family member or friend, or copied and left with a secretary, bookkeeper, manager, or chief clerk.
+In that case, the process may be served in person, sent to his designated agent, left with a family member or friend, or copied and left with a secretary, bookkeeper, manager, or chief clerk at his place of business.

 Alternative methods of service of process are also permitted in Colorado.
 The party seeking service must file a motion with the court if they intend to serve via mail or publishing.
-They have to explain what happened, prove that they tried to hand deliver the papers, and list all the addresses she has for the people they serve.
-The court may direct the process to be served by certified mail delivered by the court clerk or by publishing in a newspaper in the county where the case is ongoing if it finds sufficient evidence to do so.
+They have to explain what happened, prove that they tried to hand deliver the papers, and list all of the addresses she has for the people they are serving.
+The court may direct the process to be served by certified mail delivered by the clerk of the court or by publishing in a newspaper in the county where the case is ongoing if it finds sufficient evidence to do so.
 This may be done ex parte (without the opposing party’s counsel being present).

-The sheriff may make service of process inside or beyond the state or a county deputy where the service is made or by any other adult who is not a party to the case and is at least eighteen years old.
-It is important to specify herein that at Undisputed Legal, service is done by Colorado process service laws.
+Service of process inside or beyond the state may be made by the sheriff or a deputy of the county where the service is made or by any other adult who is not a party to the case and is at least eighteen years old.
+It is important to specify herein that at Undisputed Legal, service is done in accordance with Colorado process service laws.
 Additionally, we offer three different forms of service: routine service, wherein the process server will make their first attempt within five to seven business days; rush process service, wherein the process server will make their first attempt of service within forty-eight hours of receiving the documents and finally, service by mail.
 In service by mail, documents are sent out as early as twenty-four hours from receipt.

-It should be recognized that the only difference in service levels is the start times.
-In every form of service, we ensure that Process Servers in Colorado make up to three (3) attempts: one in the morning, one in the afternoon, and the final attempt in the evening.
+It should be recognized that the only difference in the levels of service is the start times.
+In every form of service, we ensure that the process server makes up to three (3) attempts; one in the morning, one in the afternoon, and the final attempt in the evening.

-The service of process is deemed complete if the person serving the process knows or has reason to know the identity of the person to be served, identifies the documents being served, offers to deliver a copy of the papers to the person who refuses to be served, and then leaves the copy of the records in a conspicuous place.
+The service of process is deemed complete if the person serving the process knows or has reason to know the identity of the person to be served, identifies the documents being served, offers to deliver a copy of the documents to the person who refuses to be served, and then leaves the copy of the documents in a conspicuous place.

-At Undisputed Legal, we ensure our clients are looped into the entire process service procedure.
-We ensure that our clients have access to GPS Affidavits of Service and personalized ‘real-time’ email status updates, and we email copies of affidavits before mailing them.
+At Undisputed Legal, we make sure that our clients are looped into the entire process service procedure.
+We ensure that our clients have access to GPS Affidavits of Service and personalized ‘real-time’ email status updates, and we email copies of affidavits prior to mailing.
 Additionally, we offer a free basic skip trace for new clients.

-Service of the defendants’ pleadings and replies to them need not be made between the defendants in any action where there are many defendants.
-The court may order that any cross-claim, counterclaim, or matter constituting an avoidance or affirmative defense contained therein shall be deemed to be denied or avoided by all other parties and that the filing of any such pleading and service thereof shall be deemed to be a denial or avoidance of the claim or counterclaim.
-All parties must be given a copy of the order in the form and manner specified by the court.
+Service of the pleadings of the defendants and replies thereto need not be made as between the defendants in any action where there are an unusually large number of defendants.
+The court may order that any cross-claim, counterclaim, or matter constituting an avoidance or affirmative defense contained therein shall be deemed to be denied or avoided by all other parties and that the filing of any such pleading and service thereof shall be deemed to be a denial or avoidance of the claim or counterclaim All parties must be given a copy of the order in the form and manner specified by the court.

 New York: (212) 203-8001 – 590 Madison Avenue, 21st Floor, New York, New York 10022